 All final data and metrics are rounded to the nearest tenth.
 DC PCSB makes every effort to retain the data it receives until final results are presented.
-Data are stored to the number of digits originally provided by the publisher, school, or LEA and are rounded only at the display stage.
+Data are stored to the number of digits originally provided by the publisher, school, or LEA and all rates and percent of points earned are rounded only at the display stage.
+The points earned on a measure are calculated from the unrounded rates and then rounded to the nearest tenth prior to calculating a school's overall PMF score.